 Aged care reform

-Royal Commission into Aged Care Quality and Safety – the Royal Commission is looking at the quality of residential and in-home aged care and will provide a final report by 12 November 2020.
+Royal Commission into Aged Care Quality and Safety – the Royal Commission is looking at the quality of residential and in-home aged care and provided a final report in March 2021.

 Aged Care Legislated Review – this review looked at whether the Living Longer Living Better reforms since 2012 have improved aged care in Australia.
 The review’s 2017 final report concluded that the reforms have made the aged care system more sustainable but changes are needed.